MonsterMaze/Eprom_USB/README.md

 * Additional verify option

 ## GUI Software (Ubuntu Linux_x64)
-Actualized "CMakeLists.txt" and code with AI help for Ubuntu 24.04 OS
+Actualized "CMakeLists.txt" and code with AI help for Ubuntu 24.04 OS.

-The complete source for project is in [soft_linux](soft_linux)

-I have compiled for Ubuntu 24.04 and is included in folder [soft_linux/buid](soft_linux/build)

-With some changes, QTCreator build [soft_linux/buid/Desktop-Debug](soft_linux/build/Desktop-Debug)
+The complete source for project is in [soft_linux](soft_linux) I have compiled for Ubuntu 24.04 and is included in folder [soft_linux/buid](soft_linux/build) With some changes, QTCreator build [soft_linux/buid/Desktop-Debug](soft_linux/build/Desktop-Debug)

 ## GUI Software (windows_x64)
-Actualized "CMakeLists.txt" for Windows 11 OS
+Actualized "CMakeLists.txt" for Windows 11 OS.
-QTCreator project compiler with some few changes
+QTCreator project compiler with some few changes.
-The complete source for project is in [soft_Win64](soft_Win64) I test the exe in w7-64b and w11-64b
+The complete source for project is in [soft_Win64](soft_Win64) I test the exe in w7-64b and w11-64b.

 ## Eprom_USB v1.0.0 - Multiplatform Release